Global marketing news – 18 May 2015

 A recent case where an image was uploaded of the Android mascot urinating on the Apple logo, is the latest in a long list of inappropriate content that has been added to the site.

-Google recently introduced measures to improve its spam detection system, but it seems that these weren’t good enough.
+Google recently introduced measures to improve its spam detection system, but it seems that these were not good enough.

-Currently all edits go through a manual review process but it’s clear that a platform of this size needs a more scalable solution.
+Currently all edits go through a manual review process but it is clear that a platform of this size needs a more scalable solution.

 Webcertain’s global marketing news bulletins are daily 5-minute videos, providing marketers with the latest international digital marketing news in an easy-to-digest format.